priscilla-chk/top_k_ms/README.md

 # Installation

-topk_classification can be installed by running:
+topk_classification can be installed by running setup.py in the top_k_models folder:

 * python setup.py install